James-Leonard/django-income-expense/readme.txt

-this project is open sources
+this project is open source